shaliulab/idtrackerai/docs/source/how_to_install.rst

 *This installation has been tested under linux Mint 18.1.*

-Download install.sh and create a folder idtrackerai.
+Download :download:`install.sh <../../install.sh>` file and create a folder idtrackerai.

     cd idtrackerai
     ./install.sh